-If you have no clues about where to find your iPhone backup location on Windows 10 or Mac, relax, this page will tell you how.
-Plus, if you want to change iPhone backup location, delete backup files, or back up iPhone files, we also prepare some tips for you to get it done.
+If you have no clues about where to find your iPhone backup location on Windows 10 or Mac, this page will tell you how.
+Plus, if you want to change your iPhone backup location, delete backup files, or back up iPhone files, we also prepare some tips for you to get it done.

 - Part 1.
 Where Does iTunes Store Backups on Windows 10 and Mac

 - Part 2.
 How to Change iPhone Backup Location on Windows 10

 - Part 3.
 How to Delete Backup Files in Windows 10